 As a home health and hospice nurse, I have often been distressed by how frequently people living with serious illness experience unwanted or non-beneficial treatments at the end-of-life because they have not engaged in discussions about serious illness goals for care.
 I hope that my research will uncover new opportunities to assist nurses in this area.

-Additionally, Sullivan is working with a team of researchers from the School of Nursing, Jacobs School of Medicine and Biomedical Sciences, and Department of Biomedical Informatics to develop a customized informatics training program for research scientists in the context of Alzheimer’s disease and related dementias (AD/ADRD).
-With data science approaches, the team focuses on predicting functional decline, mortality risk, and sleep in people with AD/ADRD.
+Additionally, Sullivan is working with a team of researchers from the School of Nursing, Jacobs School of Medicine and Biomedical Sciences, and Department of Biomedical Informatics to develop a customized training program for research scientists to use data science approaches to address the needs of individuals and their families in the context of Alzheimer’s disease and related dementias (AD/ADRD).
+The team focuses on predicting functional decline, mortality risk and sleep in people with AD/ADRD.

 *Klingman, K. & Sullivan, S. S. (2018).
 Associations between sleep disorders and comfort at end-of-life: Opportunities for improvement.
 Sleep Medicine Review, 9(2), 110-114. https://doi.org/10.17241/smr.2018.00276

 *Hewner, S., Casucci, S., Sullivan, S. S., Mistretta, F., & Xue, Y. Q. (2017).
 Integrating social determinants of health into primary care clinical and informational workflow during care transitions. eGEMS (Generating Evidence & Methods to improve patient outcomes), 5(2), 2. http://doi.org/10.13063/2327-9214.1282